Epidural injections for back pain are no more effective than placebo according to a recent study.

-Back problems are a result in dysfunctions in movement and movement patterns as was discussed in the Annals of Internal Medicine back pain treatment recommendations from February 2017.
-A recent study also published in this same journal is now suggesting the Epidural Injections for back pain may be no more effective that placebo, as published in a recent NY Times article.
+Back problems are a result of dysfunctions in movement and movement patterns as was discussed in the Annals of Internal Medicine back pain treatment recommendations from February 2017.
+A recent study also published in this same journal is now suggesting the Epidural Injections for back pain may be no more effective than a placebo, as published in a recent NY Times article.

-The idea of epidural steroid injections for radiculopathy and problems due to spinal stenosis has been used for many years by pain management specialists and patients who have been in motor vehicle accidents and who are experiencing these types of symptoms often are sent for this type of intervention when attorneys and their clients want a larger amount of bills to bring to court.
+The idea of epidural steroid injections for radiculopathy and problems due to spinal stenosis has been used for many years by pain management specialists.
+Patients who have been in motor vehicle accidents and who are experiencing these types of symptoms often are sent for this type of intervention when attorneys and their clients want a larger amount of bills to bring to court.

 Steroid Shots No Better for Back Pain Than Placebo